 01 Mar 2009 Beats & Pieces – Some Angel History In The First Person Pt1

-It was April 29th 1992 when Mike Ross, head of Delicious Vinyl, flew me from London to New York so that we could meet and discuss a record deal.
+It was April 28th 1992 when Mike Ross, head of Delicious Vinyl, flew me from London to New York so we could meet and discuss a record deal.
 He and his team would fly in from Los Angeles and meet me there.

-They booked me into a recording studio in the city to check me out in action.
-I always suspected that they just wanted to make sure that I really was doing all my own programming, writing and producing.
-So armed with some vinyl and dats (those were the days) with my library of sounds and created samples, I headed over to the studio where they had rented in an Akai S1000 Sampler, an Atari 1040ST and Cubase.
-It was there, that I wrote, “Freedom Is A State of Mind”.
+On the 29th, they booked me into a recording studio in the city.
+I always suspected that they wanted to see me in action and make sure I really was doing all my own programming, writing and producing.
+So armed with some vinyl and dats (those were the days) with my library of sounds and created samples, I headed over to the studio where they’d rented in an Akai S1000 Sampler, a synth of some kind that I’m drawing a blank on, an Atari 1040ST and Cubase.
+It was there, that I wrote and recorded, “Freedom Is A State of Mind”.

-So there I was in the studio, like I was on another planet… but late in the day I was shaken out of my creative cocoon, when we switched on a TV in the control room and saw Los Angeles in complete chaos… the riots had broken out and Mike & the Gang had barely made it out on one of the last flights to leave the city that day.
-This was one of my early introductions to LA while I was feeling back at home in NY, but still living in London… The images came with such foreboding and it’s been a bittersweet mixture of loveliness and trauma ever since…
+Being in the studio, steeped in creativity, I was blissfully on another planet… but late in the day, I was shaken out of my creative cocoon, when we switched on a TV in the control room and saw Los Angeles in complete chaos.
+The riots had broken out and Mike and Orlando had barely made it out on one of the last flights to leave the city that day.
+This was one of my earliest, disturbing introductions to LA, while still living in London, but temporarily back in my hometown in of NY… and it was surreal.
+The images came with such foreboding and it’s been a bittersweet mixture of loveliness and trauma ever since…